Futures

 _contractSymbol = contractSymbols.OrderByDescending(symbol => symbol.ID.Date).Last();

-continuous_future_symbol = Symbol.Create(Futures.Indices.SP500EMini, SecurityType.Future, Market.CME)
+continuous_future_symbol = Symbol.create(Futures.Indices.SP500E_MINI, SecurityType.FUTURE, Market.CME)

-contract_symbols = self.FutureChainProvider.GetFutureContractList(continuous_future_symbol, self.Time)
+contract_symbols = self.future_chain_provider.get_future_contract_list(continuous_future_symbol, self.time)

-self.contract_symbol = sorted(contract_symbols, key=lambda symbol: symbol.ID.Date)[0]
+self.contract_symbol = sorted(contract_symbols, key=lambda symbol: symbol.id.date)[0]

 Subscribe to Contracts

-To create a Futures contract subscription, pass the contract Symbol to the AddFutureContract method.
-Save a reference to the contract Symbol so you can easily access the contract in the FuturesChain that LEAN passes to the OnData method.
+To create a Futures contract subscription, pass the contract Symbolsymbol to the AddFutureContractadd_future_contract method.
+Save a reference to the contract Symbolsymbol so you can easily access the contract in the Futures Chains that LEAN passes to the OnDataon_data method.

 AddFutureContract(_contractSymbol);

-The AddFutureContract method creates a subscription for a single Future contract and adds it to your user-defined universe.
+The AddFutureContractadd_future_contract method creates a subscription for a single Future contract and adds it to your user-defined universe.
 To create a dynamic universe of Futures contracts, add a Futures universe or a Futures Universe Selection model.

 Warm Up Contract Prices

-If you subscribe to a Futures contract with AddFutureContract, you'll need to wait until the next Slice to receive data and trade the contract.
+If you subscribe to a Futures contract with AddFutureContractadd_future_contract, you'll need to wait until the next Slice to receive data and trade the contract.
 To trade the contract in the same time step you subscribe to the contract, set the current price of the contract in a security initializer.

-SetSecurityInitializer(new BrokerageModelSecurityInitializer(BrokerageModel,
+SetSecurityInitializer(new BrokerageModelSecurityInitializer(BrokerageModel, seeder));

 Supported Assets